Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 That being said, using a **compilation step makes you sure that you can use everything the library can provide** (like [single file components](https://vuejs.org/v2/guide/single-file-components.html) for vue and [JSX](https://reactjs.org/docs/introducing-jsx.html) for React)

-Those libraries try their best to make things simple for the developpers:
+Those libraries try their best to make things simple for the developers:

 **If they say there is a better way to use their framework, you can trust them.**